Fredddric/All-in-One-AI-Project/README.md

 ## Future Enhancements

-- Adding more DeepSeek AI capabilities as they become available
+- Adding more AI capabilities as they become available
 - Implementing conversation history for text generation
 - Adding export functionality for AI-generated content
 - Creating a more advanced model fine-tuning section